Reptarsrage/PokemonGenerator/README.md

 - [ ] Add ability to turn off randomness and pick your own moves
 - [ ] Add window to show move probabilities for a pokemon at a level
 - [ ] Add text overlay for disabled pokemon with minimum level
+- [ ] Replace all icon images with svg images